How Much Income Do You Need for a Mortgage in Canada? (2025 Guide)

 The result?
 You often need more income to qualify for the same mortgage amount compared to a few years ago.

-Even if your lender offers you a low rate, you must qualify at a higher one to prove you can handle future increases.
+Even if your lender offers you a low rate, you’ll need to qualify at a higher one — just in case rates rise in the future.

 Here’s a rough idea of the minimum household income required to qualify for different mortgage sizes in 2025, assuming no major debts and a 5-year fixed rate at 5.25% with a 25-year amortization: